| The Forum Area Forum of Trajan

 constituted of large rooms with niches in the walls and decorated with two types of

+columns.
 The temple was probably of an enormous dimension and probably closed by a fenced portico.

 Today's archeological excavations in the Forum of Trajan have demonstrated that the Temple